mdumke/hadoop-example/2-example-app/README.md

 cat data/birds*.csv | head -n 5
 ```

-At this point, we have simulated user activity and collected data to multiple files.
-These files stand for a large dataset that is split into multiple parts and distributed over multiple machines, as will likely be the case with Hadoop.
+At this point, we have simulated user activity and collected data into multiple files.
+These files stand for a large dataset that is split into multiple parts and distributed across multiple machines, as will likely be the case once we start using Hadoop.
 But for now, it's all on our local filesystem and we can start asking some questions.
 The Unix command line can become a powerful analysis tool in this context.

 ```sh
 # how many observations do we have in total?